gsdlab/claferIG/README.md

 The Clafer instance generator:

 * translates the input Clafer model (.cfr) to an Alloy model (.als) and Clafer IR model (.xml).
 The IR model contains the mapping between Clafer names and Alloy names,
-* computes the smallest scopes for each Alloy signature to ensure that a valid instance can be found if it exists,
+* computes the smallest scopes for each Alloy signature to ensure that a valid instance can be found if it exists
-* invokes Alloy Analyzer to produce an instance or find a counterexample,
+* invokes Alloy Analyzer to produce an instance or find a counterexample
 * translates the instance or the counterexample data produced by Alloy Analyzer to Clafer instance data format using the name traceability map in a reverse direction,
-* for a counterexample, translates constraint violations in Alloy into constraint violations in Clafer model.
+* for a counterexample, translates constraint violations in Alloy into constraint violations in Clafer model